Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Discussion

 What could then explain the higher thermal inertia observed at mid-latitudes? \cite{Clark1983} suggested that regolith grain sizes, and therefore the thermal conductivity of ice on Europa, may be controlled by the sputtering rate.
 While sputtering can destroy small grains as stated previously, it may also promote the growth of larger grains, as sputtered water molecules may preferentially adsorb onto larger grains, potentially forming bonds between grains and thereby increasing thermal inertia \citep{Clark1983,Cassidy2013}. \cite{Cassidy2013} noted a significant correlation between the magnetospheric ion sputtering rate predicted by their model and the grain size of Europa's icy surface, suggesting an important role for sputtering.

-Updated magnetospheric ion sputtering rates from \cite{Nordheim2022} show that the sputtering flux of keV O$^{++}$ and S$^{+++}$ ions \citep[thought to be the dominant ion sputtering agents at Europa,][]{Plainaki2010,Cassidy2013} in the leading hemisphere correlates well with the spatial distribution of thermal inertia presented in this study (compare their Figure~11 with our Figure~\ref{fig:albedo_timap}b).
-In particular, their results indicate that ion bombardment on the leading hemisphere (and, to a lesser extent, the trailing hemisphere) preferentially occurs at mid to high latitudes rather than at low latitudes.
-If ion sputtering is indeed a major driver of sintering on Europa's icy surface, it could therefore explain the latitudinal distribution of thermal inertia observed in this study (Figure~\ref{fig:thermalinertia_theo_allice}).
+Updated magnetospheric ion fluxes from \cite{Nordheim2022} show that the flux of keV O$^{++}$ and S$^{+++}$ ions, thought to be the dominant ion sputtering agents at Europa \citep{Plainaki2010,Cassidy2013}, correlates well with the spatial distribution of thermal inertia presented in this study (compare their Figure~11 with our Figure~\ref{fig:albedo_timap}b, Figure~\ref{fig:appendix:magnetosphericflux}).
+Their results indicate that ion bombardment preferentially occurs at mid to high latitudes rather than at low latitudes, on the leading hemisphere and, to a lesser extent, the trailing hemisphere.
+To quantify this agreement (Figure~\ref{fig:appendix:magnetosphericflux}), we resampled \cite{Nordheim2022} modeled fluxes (their Figure~11) onto the grid of our retrieved thermal inertia map and computed the Pearson correlation coefficient over the common coverage, treating the leading and trailing hemispheres separately because they differ markedly in surface composition (Section~\ref{ssec:traillead}).
+Over the leading and anti-jovian hemispheres, thermal inertia and ion flux are strongly correlated (oxygen: $r = 0.67$; sulfur: $r = 0.67$), in line with the preferential bombardment of mid to high latitudes and the increase of thermal inertia away from the equator.
+The correlation is weaker over the trailing equatorial region (oxygen: $r = 0.47$; sulfur: $r = 0.46$), where the higher thermal inertia is more likely set by composition than by sputtering (Section~\ref{ssec:traillead}).
+These results suggest that ion sputtering can be a driver of sintering where the surface is comparatively clean water ice.

 Finally, while we ruled out a significant role of electron-driven sintering at low latitudes in Section~\ref{ssec:pacman}, one might wonder whether this process becomes efficient at higher latitudes on the leading hemisphere, where the surface can be bombarded by high-energy ($>$50~MeV) electrons \citep{Nordheim2018}.
 However, this hypothesis appears unlikely for two reasons.
 First, the electron flux is actually lower at higher latitudes, reducing the possible occurrence of any electron-driven sintering.
 Second, grain sizes are larger at higher latitudes \citep[e.g.,][]{Ligier2016}, whereas the sintering mechanism driven by electron sputtering described by \cite{Schaible2017} requires small grains to be effective.
 We therefore conclude that electron-driven sintering is unlikely to play a significant role at any latitude on Europa's surface.
 However, as for temperature-gradient metamorphism, dedicated modeling and experimental studies are required to test and validate the contribution of magnetospheric ion and electron sputtering on the sintering of Europa's surface.